Let's Get Started

 2. Taurine

-• Function: Sulfur-containing amino acid involved in bile salt formation, antioxidant defense, and neurotransmission.
+• Function: Sulphur-containing amino acid involved in bile salt formation, antioxidant defence, and neurotransmission.

 • Benefits: